kr2792/Auth0-SAML/README.md

 Press **Settings**

 ![image](https://user-images.githubusercontent.com/18439722/141769568-7e68e0e5-7589-4066-b022-4941e15aee6d.png)
-Delete the code in the windows except for audience, and paste the entityId from the Service Provider.
+Delete the code in the settings window except for audience, and paste the entityId from the Service Provider.
 If you haven't copied it, then you can go back to https://auth0.com/docs/configure/saml-configuration/saml-identity-provider-configuration-settings, and change to the service provider tenant in the top right corner.

 Switch tenant to the Serve Provider

 ![image](https://user-images.githubusercontent.com/18439722/141766684-0248f240-fc8a-4f24-8cc0-a2d01d54932c.png)

-And go back to your newly enterprise login which you do by pressing **Authentication > Enterprise > SAML** and then the SAMl you have created there.
+And go back to your newly created enterprise login by pressing **Authentication > Enterprise > SAML** and then select the SAMl you have created.

 Paste the copied url in **Sign In URL** and **Sign Out URL**, then add the downloaded certificate in **X509 Signing Certificate**
 ## Login with SAML enterprise